 - 1 teaspoon salt

-- toppings of choice - cilantro, avocado, guacamole, or salsa, as desired
+- toppings of choice - cilantro, avocado, guacamole, or salsa, or my cilantro ranch, as desired

-While plantains are cooking, I chop my peppers and onion.
+While plantains are cooking, chop my peppers and onion.

 Remove plantains from pan when done cooking and set aside.